-- a) In case visit of the Expert (Visiting) Team to an institution is conducted between 1st July 31st December, the period of accreditation would commence from the on-going academic year (i.e. with effect from 1st July of the on-going academic year). - In case visit is conducted between 1st January to 30th June, the accreditation period would be from the next academic year (i.e. with effect from 1st July of the next academic year). - c) Same rules apply for deciding the validity period of accreditation periods of programs in appeal cases also. - xviii) If a program is 'not accredited' or withdrawn during the visit, a fresh application for accreditation of the same program can be considered one year after the date of previous visit of the Visiting Team. - If an institution requests postponement of the visit of the expert team after the team has already been constituted for the purpose, an additional fee of 25% shall be required to be paid before the visit is rescheduled.
-If the institution causes cancellation of the visit after the team has already been constituted for the purpose, there would be a cancellation fee of 25% deducted from the fees paid by the institution.
-In case, an institution requests for withdrawal of the program(s) applied by it after application has been approved by the NBA for further processing and the fee has been paid by the institution, 10% of the accreditation fee per program may be deducted while refunding the fee as per the request of the institution. - For consideration of accreditation of Post Graduate program, it is mandatory that the corresponding Under Graduate program should have valid accreditation.
+- a) In case visit of the Expert (Visiting) Team to an institution is conducted between 1st July 31st December, the period of accreditation would commence from the on-going academic year (i.e. with effect from 1st July of the on-going academic year). - b) In case visit is conducted between 1st January to 30th June, the accreditation period would be from the next academic year (i.e. with effect from 1st July of the next academic year). - c) Same rules apply for deciding the validity period of accreditation periods of programs in appeal cases also. - xviii) If a program is 'not accredited' or withdrawn during the visit, a fresh application for accreditation of the same program can be considered one year after the date of previous visit of the Visiting Team. - xix) If an institution requests postponement of the visit of the expert team after team has already been constituted for the purpose, an additional fee of 25% shall be required to be paid before the visit is rescheduled.
+If institution causes cancellation of the visit after the team has already been constituted for the purpose, there would be a cancellation fee of 25% deducted from the fee paid by the institution. - xx) For consideration of accreditation of Post Graduate program, it is mandatory that the corresponding Under Graduate program should have valid accreditation.
 However, this does not apply in cases for special PG programs that may not have a corresponding UG program.
 The special PG programs will be considered on case-to-case basis.

 7.5.2.
-Outcome-based Education and Accreditation
+Outcome-Based Education and Accreditation

-NBA has adopted internationally prevailing outcome-based assessment and accreditation, in which excellence in technical education is evaluated based on the results of the assessment of educational outcomes, rather than on prescriptive input standards.
+NBA NBA has adopted internationally prevailing outcome-based assessment and accreditation, in which excellence in technical education is evaluated based on the results of the assessment of educational outcomes, rather than on prescriptive input standards.
 NBA believes that educational quality must be measured by outcomes rather than inputs, because inputs do not necessarily correlate with quality outcomes, since the quality of outcomes is dependent not only on inputs, but also on the processes used by the institution and its programs to convert inputs into the defined outcomes.
 The only accurate way to measure excellence in technical education, therefore, is through the assessment of educational outcomes.